hmbaghdassarian/human_me/README.md

 Note: Conda environments do not work well with solvemepy.

 2. With the environment activated, setup the QMINOS solver as specified in the installation instructions for [solvemepy](https://github.com/SBRG/solvemepy).
-For step 2, you must first clone solvemepy.
 The QMINOS solver can be obtained for academic use from Prof. Michael Saunders at Stanford University.
 Make sure gfortran is available to your system, as it is needed for running the solver.

 Note: Disregard the requirements that are delineated in solvmepy's README, with the exception of gfortran (#4).
-The remainder should have been appropriately installed with the requirements.txt file or are unecessary.
+The remainder should have been appropriately installed with the requirements.txt file or are unecessary for human_me.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Step 2a: Untar the QMINOS solver and follow Step 1 of solveme installation guide: